How to Get the Perfect Travel Photo

 And Still Be Kind to Other Photographers and Tourists

 In a world where Instagram drives millions of tourists to destinations each year, the photo keepsake has become a hot commodity.
 Places are becoming more packed than ever with people trying to get the perfect photo for the ‘Gram.
-So when you are visiting places that are packed with tourists like Times Square, Yosemite Village, or the Eiffel Tower, how can you get a good photo without being inconsiderate?
-While manners and preferences with personal space do differ depending on the city or country you’re visiting, here are some kindness guidelines that you can follow the next time you’re taking travel photos, or just getting a basic mural photo for your Instagram.
+So when you are visiting places that are packed with tourists like Times Square, Yosemite Village, or the Eiffel Tower, how can you get the perfect travel photo without being inconsiderate?
+While manners and preferences with personal space do differ depending on the city or country you’re visiting, here are some kindness guidelines that you can follow the next time you want to take the perfect travel photo or a mural photo to post on your Instagram.

 Be Patient and Go Early

 For your best chance at a less crowded shot, visit the destination during a lull in the day.
 Go during standard work hours if it’s a restaurant; go during lunch or dinner hours if it’s a hot spot, and avoid popular destinations during high season.
 But if avoiding high times is not possible, allowing yourself some time to be patient is possible.
 In fact, a bit of planning will let you enjoy your visit with less stress, and more tolerance for frantic pace of others around you.

 If you’re visiting a place like 30 Rock or the Space Needle, notice that there are gaps in time between elevator drop-offs.
 There are moments when large crowds emerge from the elevator and take over the space for the next few minutes.
 But soon, they will disperse and start to go on with their day.
 As people start to move on or leave, that clear shot with many fewer people in them is likely.
 If you really want a shot from a particular standpoint, you have to be patient.

 If you want to beat almost all of the crowds, we always recommend getting there earlier, no matter the destination or event.
 Tourists like to sleep in, even if they’re visiting national parks.